tldr-pages/tldr/pages/common/podman-compose.md

 `podman-compose logs --follow {{container_name}}`

-- Run a one-time command in a service (no ports are mapped):
+- Run a one-time command in a service with no ports mapped:

 `podman-compose run {{service_name}} {{command}}`